ipld/ipld/FAQ.md

 ### What's the difference between a union and an enum?

 Unions are a recursive, and can contain any other type (with... some details and restrictions in IPLD Schemas, due to representations).
 Enums are a scalar with countable cardinality.

 Unions are also known as "sum types" in some literature.
 We latched onto the term "union" because A) it's one word; and B) due to the popularization of that term for it in Facebook's GraphQL.
+Another common term for this concept is "variant".